 Research across manufacturing programs shows a consistent impact in maintenance once predictive models integrate into CMMS and production workflows.
 Reported outcomes include a 30-50% reduction in unplanned downtime, 20-30% lower maintenance costs, and shorter MTTR driven by earlier intervention windows and better preparation.
 Most programs that reach this level report payback within 18-24 months.

-An AI-mature model begins with a shift from alarms to risk windows.
-Sensor data (vibration, temperature, current, energy consumption), failure history, operating mode, load, and shift context aggregate into probabilistic forecasts: when failure becomes likely and which intervention window minimizes production impact.
+An AI-mature model begins with a shift from alarms to risk windows. equipment telemetry and operational context aggregate into probabilistic forecasts: when failure becomes likely and which intervention window minimizes production impact.
 Value comes from planning leverage rather than prediction accuracy.

 A critical insight from the research: predictive maintenance matters only when integrated into CMMS and production workflows.
 Integrated execution transforms prediction into operational value.
 To understand how AI is used in manufacturing, look at maintenance forecasts that connect directly to work orders, spare-part checks, and production-aligned intervention windows.